 Members of the first board of directors included Stan Dyde and Jim Bonner who represented the ACT, and Chuck Madill, Doug Robinson and Dr. Don McKerricher representing Community Members.
 Oliver Neaves, retired Bursar from Malaspina College became the first Administrator.
 Lloyd Sproule, Legal Advisor to the foundation was instrumental in drafting the first Constitution of the Nanaimo Community Foundation.
 Other long time board members included Gordon Hussey, Scott Currie, Howard Johnson, Jane Gregory and David Hart.
 Additionally, Peter Guest, Lorne Hildebrand, Bob Rowledge and Sandra Thomson served on the board.

-Presently, the board of directors includes Ted Carson, Tom Harris, George Hanson, Daniel Martinez, Jocelyn Matwe, Tim Mawdsley, Joyce Smith and Michael Wasserman.
+Presently, the board of directors includes George Hanson, Daniel Martinez, Mike Delves, Tim Mawdsley, Courtenay Ndiaye, Chelsea Wilson and Dave Witty.

 During the first 30 years, the assets of Nanaimo Foundation gradually increased to approximately $1.7 million through donations from numerous sources along with another $1 million in endowments, which Nanaimo Foundation manages to benefit the Port Theatre and the Nanaimo & District Museum societies.

 A percentage of monies earned by Nanaimo Foundation on its investments is awarded in grants each year.
 Thus, in addition to helping to fund worthy projects in the community, the capital assets of the Foundation are managed to ensure modest growth for continuing capacity to provide grants to local charities.
 Substantial growth of Nanaimo Foundation capacity to positively influence charitable activity in greater Nanaimo depends on bequests and donations from organizations, businesses, and individuals.